Rockspin/RockspinServerTest/README.md

 - The application should be updated using a JSON rest API, with appropiate methods.
 - Feature whatever tests you feel are neccessary.

+## Delivery
 Host the application on heroku (www.heoroku.com) and share the url once it has been created.
+Upload a copy of the implementation here under a branch called *your_name_test*